with Daniel Steinberg, Matt Drance,

 Last, but certainly not least, it's important that your app behaves well when running on an iOS device.
 And when trouble strikes, you'll want the confidence to solve problems quickly.
 You'll learn how to:

-- Avoiding and handling memory warnings
+- Avoid and handle memory warnings

 - Use Instruments to fix memory leaks and profile your code